LLC Name Search | Check LLC Name Availability

 Welcome, Future Entrepreneurs!
 If you’re on this page, it means you have made up your mind to finally form an LLC for your business.
-But you are still unsure what you’re going to call it?
+But you still have not zeroed on the business name.
 You may have shortlisted a couple of names for the LLC and are looking for information on how to check if they’re available or not?

 Let me help you out.
 In this guide, I’ve laid down step by step instructions on how you can check for LLC name availability for free.

 At the bottom of the post, I have also shared mjaor points which you should keep in mind while choosing a name for your LLC.

 LLC Name Search

-The first step in registering your LLC, is to check if the desired name is available for use or not.
+The first step in forming your LLC is to check if the desired name is available for use or not.

 Unlike a domain name (which are registered globally), LLC names are registered and reserved within the state where the business is incorporated.
 What this means is, LLCs with the same names can operate in various states, provided none of them have filed a trademark for the name.

 To check for LLC name availability, you need to search through the state’s Secretary of State (SOS) database.

 Most of the states allow you to search by – name, and keyword.
 Some of the states even allow you to do a wildcard search.

 Let’s say you are looking to register ‘Mosby Sports LLC‘ in Texas.

 So this what you should do,

 1) Search ‘Mosby Sports’ (without the LLC) on the SOS database.